zimfw/git/README.md

     zstyle ':zim:git' aliases-prefix 'g'

+Add the zstyle to your `~/.zshrc` before where the module is initialized.

 Be careful if changing the prefix to lower case `g`, as the generated aliases can shadow [many](https://github.com/zimfw/git/issues/2) commands, like `gpt` for the GUID partition table maintenance utility.